joshstevens19/ethereum-abi-types-generator/README.md

 THIS IS NOT DEPLOYED YET ITS STILL WORK IN PROGRESS!!!!!

+Typings for all your ethereum ABI contract methods and events with integration with `web3` and `ethers` 👏👏👏👏 Never have to have a runtime error again and bring them into compile time errors in 2 minutes.

-A CLI tool which allows you to pass an ABI json file to it and it generate typings for you, this will expose web3 or ethers contract interface for you which you can cast in 1 line and you now have full typings.
+A CLI tool which allows you to convert an ABI json file into fully loaded types.

 ## Installation